 Can an estate handle the mortgage after the homeowner passes away?

-Yes, an estate can manage mortgage repayments using estate funds after the homeowner’s death.
-This generally falls under the responsibility of the executor of the will or estate.
+Yes, the estate is capable of the mortgage repayment from estate funds after the homeowner’s death.
+Normally, this task lies upon the executor of the will or estate of the deceased.

 How can life insurance protect heirs in estate planning?